Archdiocese of Louisville: Sexual abuse

 In the wake of the uncovering of widespread sexual abuse in the Archdiocese of Louisville in 2002, it was revealed that Bishop Kelly played a part in reassigning priests he knew or suspected had abused children and reaching confidential settlements with victims.
 Kelly resisted calls for him to resign.

-In March 2003, Reverend Louis E. Miller pleaded guilty to 44 counts of indecent and immoral practices and six counts of sexual abuse, covering 21 victims.
-He was accused of child molestation in 94 lawsuits against the archdiocese.
+In March 2003, Louis E. Miller pleaded guilty to 44 counts of indecent and immoral practices and six counts of sexual abuse, involving 21 victims.
 Miller was sentenced to 20 years in prison, where he died in 2017.
-In June 2003, the archdiocese paid $25.7 million directly from its own assets to settle claims of sexual abuse by its clergy from the 1940s to 1997.
-The abuse accusations were directed at 34 priests, two religious brothers, and three lay people.
+In June 2003, the archdiocese paid $25.7 million to settle claims of sexual abuse by clergy from the 1940s to 1997.

-In 2015, a mother confronted Reverend Steve Pohl, pastor of St. Margaret Mary Catholic Community in Louisville, about photos he was taking of her son.
-While speaking with him, she saw inappropriate pictures of boys and reported him to police.
-They searched his room in the parish rectory and office.
-Pohl was arrested in Indian Rocks Beach, Florida in August 2015 and charged with possession of child pornography.
-He pleaded guilty in January 2016 and was sentenced to 33 months in prison in March of that year.
+Steve Pohl, pastor of St. Margaret Mary Catholic Community in Louisville, was arrested in Indian Rocks Beach, Florida in August 2015 and charged with possession of child pornography.
+He pleaded guilty in January 2016 and was sentenced to 33 months in prison.

-Reverend Joseph Hemmerle was convicted in 2016 of inappropriately touching a ten-year-old boy in 1973 while serving as director at Camp Tall Trees in Brandenburg.
-The plaintiff had accused Hemmerle of forcing him to strip naked and then sexually molested him.
+Joseph Hemmerle was convicted in 2016 of inappropriately touching a ten-year-old boy in 1973 while serving as director at Camp Tall Trees in Brandenburg.
 Hemmerle received a seven-year prison sentence.
 In 2017, Hemmerle pleaded guilty to molesting another boy at the camp in 1977 and 1978; he received a two-year sentence.

 The archdiocese in 2019 released Restoring Trust: Report on Sexual Abuse in the Archdiocese of Louisville.
 It was the result of an independent investigation by Mark Miller, a former commissioner of the Kentucky State Police, of allegations of sexual abuse from 1922 to 2019.
 He found significant failures in the past of reporting sexual abuse allegations to authorities.
 The last credible accusation of sexual abuse of a minor dated back to the 1980s.

 In February 2024 Jordan Fautz, a lay teacher of religion at the St. Stephen Martyr middle and elementary schools, was arrested by the Federal Bureau of Investigation (FBI) on child pornography charges.
-Using graphics software, he transposed the faces of some of his students into sexually explicit images, which he distributed online.
-He was caught by an undercover police officer posing online as a buyer.
 Several of his victims filed a lawsuit against the archdiocese in March 2024.
 Fautz pleaded guilty in December 2024 to seven child pornography charges.
 He was sentenced in March 2025 to 19 years in federal prison.